PacktPublishing/Angular-Design-Patterns-and-Best-Practices/README.md

-# Angular-17-Design-Patterns-and-Best-Practices
+# Angular-Design-Patterns-and-Best-Practices
-Angular 17 Design Patterns and Best Practices, Published by Packt
+Angular Design Patterns and Best Practices, Published by Packt